redkite-labs/redkitecms-docs/book/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A real life example could be the following one: you may need to add a new role,
 called **ROLE_PUBLISHER**, to allow granted users, which belongs that role, to publish
-the website, to leverage site admins from this task.
+the website, to leverage site administrators from this task.

 First of all you must add that role in the website as explained before, then you must
 change the rule that secures the deploy action as follows: